8-lines/blender_PBR/README.md

 # blender_PBR
-Making a PBR texture from image
+Making a PBR texture from image and integrating into Blender.